tristanbes/qiubaiying.github.io/_posts/2020-04-08-state-of-wordpress-in-2019.md

     - best practices
 ---

 Ok, so you chose to start a new WordPress project (or someone chose for you) ?
-Well good news, it's 2019, it doesn't have to suck from the start anymore; Here's what I advise you to follow.
+Well good news, it's 2019, it doesn't have to suck from the start anymore;

 In this article, I'm not going to explain everything in details, that would require me to write a book about it.
-I will just point out directions: What you can do and how to do it.
+I will just point out directions: **what you can do better than the broken official way of doing** that was legitimate 10 years ago.
 It's designed for everyone, web developers, backend developers, front-end developers...

-I promise you, *no more than 3 minutes of reading* per category.
+I promise you that there is *no more than 3 minutes of reading* per chapter.

 In the company I work for, we have 150+ WordPress sites.
-I made the decision for the new ones to adopt everything I wrote in this article, and slowly migrate the legacy one.
-Already 15% of them are using this architecture at the time I was writing this article.
+I made the decision for the new ones to adopt everything I wrote in this article, and slowly migrate the legacy ones.
+Already ~10% of them are using this architecture at the time I was writing this article.

 Note: I'm accepting [pull requests](https://github.com/tristanbes/devops-life) to fix english mistakes if you catch them.